Dedication & Preface

 the Spirit of Christ who was in them was indicating.

-We carry the full indwelling of Christ — because He is Life and cannot give the Spirit by measure (John 3:34) — but unlike Jesus, we also carry the occupying force.
+We all carry the full indwelling of Christ — because He is Life and cannot give His Spirit by measure (John 3:34) — but unlike Jesus, we also carry the occupying force.
 The thorns grew in us.
-They did not grow in Him.
+They did not grow in him.

 Naming the tenant does not excuse the vessel.
 It shows the vessel what it is fighting — and why willpower alone has never been enough.